Partial Solar Eclipse 2022

 On October 25th, 2022, we saw a partial solar eclipse.
 It was visible over most of Europe, north Africa, the Middle East and parts of Asia.

-The eclipse started just after 10 am when the Moon will begin to pass between the Sun and the Earth.
-The peak was between 10:50 and 11:00, and it all ended at about 11:45.
+The eclipse started just after 10 am when the Moon began to pass between the Sun and the Earth.
+The peak was between 10:50 and 11:00, ending at about 11:45.

-I had actually forgotten to set an alarm in the morning and was on a work call.
-Luckily I had the news on in the background and happened to I see the article on the screen briefly.
-Looking at the time and seeing that the eclipse was already at its peak, and most importantly it was sunny out, I hurriedly hung up the call, grabbed my camera and solar filter and rushed outside.
+I had forgotten to set an alarm in the morning and was on a work call.
+Luckily, I had the news on in the background and saw the article on the screen briefly.
+Looking at the time and seeing that the eclipse was already at its peak, and most importantly, it was sunny out, I hurriedly hung up the call, grabbed my camera and solar filter and rushed outside.

-I only had my compact camera to hand, and my Thousands Oaks solar filter to point the camera through, but was able to get some good shots of the only partial solar eclipse in 2022.
+I only had my compact camera to hand and my Thousands Oaks solar filter to point the camera through, but I got some good shots of the only partial solar eclipse in 2022.

 Partial Eclipse of the Sun from Scotland, 2022